PassHQ/pass-challenge/README.md

     - Ensure the display name is required on the landing screen.
     - Validate the blockchain address and amount on the send token screen.

-2. **Passkey Functionality**:
+2. **Authentication Functionality**:
-    - Test the creation of a new passkey.
+    - Test the creation of a new credentials.

+    For the purpose of this test, we just store the user details on the device local sorage

 3. **Navigation**:
     - Verify navigation between the landing screen, user details screen, and send token screen.